-Since the last quarter, the employers monitored in the red risk category have decreased from 63 as at 30 September 2016 to 59 as at 31 December 2016.
+Since the last quarter, the employers monitored in the red risk category have decreased from 59 as at 31 December 2016 to 55 as at 31 March 2017.
 The net movement compromised of:

-- + 3 New scheme employers whose admission to the Pension Fund is in progress following the TUPE of staff from scheme employers. - 3 Scheme employers whose admission to the Pension Fund has been completed, as outlined in Part 3 of this report. - 3 Scheme employer who has ceased shortly after transfer date and member(s) elected to have contributions refunded, as outlined in Part 3 of this report. - -1 Scheme employer where the contract was revoked and issued to another contractor
+- + 4 New scheme employers whose admission to the Pension Fund is in progress following the TUPE of staff from scheme employers. - 2 Scheme employers whose admission to the Pension Fund has been completed, as outlined in Part 3 of this report. - 1 Scheme employer where the admission agreement was no longer required because the employees did not transfer. - -1 Scheme employer where the contract was revoked and issued to another contractor - -4 Scheme employers where a guarantee agreement has been established with their ceding employer. - 4